 Blog

+Read MoreDo you know what’s in your water?
 For too many Americans, turning on their faucets for a glass of water or to take a shower is like pouring a cocktail of chemicals.
 Access to clean drinking water is a basic human right, yet millions of Americans unknowingly consume water tainted with hazardous contaminants.
-EWG’s (Environmental Working Group) latest analysis includes water quality…
+EWG’s (Environmental…

 Read More“At least 45% of the nation’s tap water is estimated to have one or more types of the chemicals known as per- and polyfluorinated alkyl substances, or PFAS, according to a new study by the U.S. Geological Survey.
 There are more than 12,000 types of PFAS, not all of which can be detected with current…